Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Metric"

-Re-exports all named exports from the "effect/Metric" module as "Metric".
+Re-exports all named exports from the "effect/Metric" module as `Metric`.

 **Signature**